 How to Get Immediate Help

 If you've just started working on savings for your emergency fund and the worst occurs, you have options.
 First, determine exactly how much of your current savings or extra money you can use to throw at the problem.

 Afterward, you can look toward financial help in other areas.
-For instance, a personal loan of up to $1300 from a lender like Atlas Credit in cities like Austin, Waco, Fort Worth, or Longview, Texas can help!
+For instance, a personal loan of up to $1,400 from a lender like Atlas Credit in Texas or Oklahoma can help!
 By applying for a personal loan online or in person, you can get a quick and easy supplement to your monthly income that will allow you to make it through even the most trying of times.

 For more information on how to survive financial emergencies and prepare for the future, read more in the Atlas Credit blog posted each week!